hellebelle/githubProject/README.md

 # githubProject
 Interrogating the GitHub API to build a visualisation of the languages used in a repository.
 Only the first 30 repositories returned are displayed.
-A donut chart is displayed containing the languages used.
+A piechart is displayed containing the languages used.
+Only the major languages used are labelled.

 Make sure node.js and npm are downloaded.
 You can download it from [here](https://nodejs.org/en/download/).